 Right after COVID hit, everyone just blasted out of here,” she said.
 “You could walk in the middle of Columbus Avenue – and I often did.

 Many New Yorkers fled their city homes for less populated areas in the region.
 Those who could afford to go to the Hamptons made the coast their primary destination.
-Other communities in Long Island, along with New Jersey and upstate cities like Albany, saw a lot of movement.
+Other communities in Long Island and New Jersey and upstate cities like Albany saw a lot of movement.

 Those living in Hell’s Kitchen moved to Connecticut and Maine.
 Texas and Rhode Island were top destination choices for those living in Brooklyn.
 If you were living in the Lower East Side, Florida became a tempting proposition.

 It wasn’t just local moves that were happening in NYC during the time of COVID-19.
-New Yorkers moved to all 50 states and Puerto Rico as a way to get out of the city.
+New Yorkers moved to all 50 states and Puerto Rico to get out of the city.

-A complete picture of this movement, along with more details about how life in the city changed, was covered recently by The New York Times.
+A complete picture of this movement and more details about how life in the city changed was covered recently by The New York Times.